AbleCorp/able-script-the-book/src/02-getting_started/01-installation.md

 To use AbleScript, you need to download and compile it first.
 AbleCorp do not provide any binaries, so you have to clone the repository and build it.

 ### Install Rust Toolchain
-First of all, if you didn't do it previously, you have to install Rust toolchain.
-That can be done using [Rustup](https://rustup.rs).
+First of all, you have to have Rust toolchain.
+It can be installed using [Rustup](https://rustup.rs).

 ### Build AbleScript
-First of all we need to get AbleScript sources and then build it:
+First of all we need to get AbleScript sources and build it:
 ```console
 $ git clone https://github.com/AbleCorp/able-script
 $ cd able-script